They’re two very similar (and popular!) air purifiers – but what are the differences? Which one should you buy?

 It’s worth mentioning that one characteristic of the GermGuardian AC series of purifiers is a slight “whirring” sound they produce when in use.
 It’s due to a combination of things, one of which is how the motor is driven electrically.
 Second, it’s a trait of the motor itself (this is common for many electric motors).

 I mention this so you’ll understand that neither, when brand new, is perfectly silent on the lowest setting.
 They are, however, both very quiet indeed.
 Unless you’re the lightest sleeper like me, the low setting is very quiet and both operate with low noise.

 They both sounded extremely similar to me and very pleasing to the ear.
 No complaints or big differences between the 2 in terms of their noise levels.

 Here’s some real data.
-To document what I actually heard, I measured volume levels using this great little digital sound level meter I bought at 1 meter (3.28 ft) from the purifiers.
+To document what I actually heard, I measured volume levels using No products found. at 1 meter (3.28 ft) from the purifiers.

 |AC4825 Vol. In Decibels (dB)